cmusv-sc/DIWD-Team6/README.md

 # KG-DBLP

-This project is about Analysis DBLP using Neo4j Graph database.
+This project is about Analyzing DBLP using Neo4j Graph database.

 Java version: 1.8 (You cannot use 1.7 or below)